 Petitions - information and advice

-We welcome petitions and recognise that they are an important way in which people can tell us about their concerns.
-Anyone who lives, works or studies in North Yorkshire can sign or organise a petition and trigger a response.
+We welcome petitions and recognise that they are one way in which people can let us know their concerns.
+Anyone who lives, works or studies in North Yorkshire, including under 18's, can sign or organise a petition and trigger a response.